-In 2023, first stage of the sampling has started.
-Five sediment samples from the river Dnipro and two soil samples from craters after explosions of missiles were taken in Zaporizhzhia city and downstream up to Kakhovka reservoir (four sediment samples).
-One sediment sample from the Dnipro River was taken in the city of Kherson.
+Both sampling stages were performed in 2023.
+Seven of eleven sediment samples were taken from the river Dnipro (one of them from Dnipro River in Kherson), three from Kakhovka reservoir, two soil samples from craters after explosions of missiles were taken in Zaporizhzhia city and one more soil sample from industrial district in Zaporizhzhia.
 Heavy metals, polycyclic aromatic hydrocarbons (PAHs), non-polar extractable compounds (NECs), hydrocarbons $C{10} - C{40}$, cyanides, polychlorinated biphenyls (PCBs), hexachlorobenzene (HCB), pentachlorobenzene (PeCB), hexachlorobutadiene (HCBD), organochlorine pesticide residues (OCPs), brominated flame retardants (BFRs), dechlorane plus (DP), polychlorinated naphthalenes (PCNs), poly- and perfluoroalkylated substances (PFASs), short and medium chain chlorinated paraffins (SCCPs and MCCPs) and dioxins (PCDD/Fs) and dioxin-like PCBs (dl PCBs) by DR CALUX bioassay were analysed in the samples.
+In the second stage of sampling - NECs, cyanides, silver, PCDD/Fs and dl PCBs by DR CALUX bioassays were not analysed.